International Committee on Intellectual Cooperation: The International Committee on Intellectual Cooperation (Geneva)

-The ICIC maintained a number of sub-committees (e.g. Museums, Arts and Letters, Intellectual Rights or Bibliography) which also worked with figures such as Béla Bartók, Thomas Mann, Salvador de Madariaga and Paul Valéry.
+The ICIC maintains a number of sub-committees (e.g. Museums, Arts and Letters, Intellectual Rights or Bibliography) which also work with figures such as Béla Bartók, Thomas Mann, Salvador de Madariaga and Paul Valéry.

-The ICIC worked closely with the International Educational Cinematographic Institute created in Rome in 1928 by the Italian government under Mussolini.
+The ICIC works closely with the International Educational Cinematographic Institute created in Rome in 1928 by the Italian government under Mussolini.

-The last session took place in 1939, but the ICIC was only formally dissolved in 1946, like the League of Nations.

 The International Institute of Intellectual Cooperation (Paris)

 To support the work of the commission in Geneva, the organization was offered assistance from France to establish an executive branch, the International Institute of Intellectual Cooperation (IIIC), in Paris in 1926.
-However, the IIIC had an autonomous status and was almost only financed by the French government giving it a certain independence that created tensions with the League of Nations.
+However, the IIIC had an autonomous status and was almost only financed by the French government, giving it a certain independence that created tensions with the League of Nations.
 It maintained relations with the league's member states, which established national commissions for intellectual cooperation and appointed delegates to represent their interests at the institute in Paris.
 While being an international organisation, each of the IIIC's three successive directors was French: